beegagliardi.com

 Context doesn’t survive the journey.

-Customers arrive with a job to do and a specific moment they’re in — onboarding, troubleshooting, evaluating, replacing an admin, recovering momentum after something broke.
+Customers arrive with a job to do and a specific moment they are in: onboarding, troubleshooting, evaluating, replacing an admin, or recovering after something broke.

-But most systems don’t carry that context forward.
+But most systems do not carry that context forward.

-• The help center doesn’t know what they already tried.
+• The help center does not know what they already tried.

-• The chatbot doesn’t understand where they are in the journey.
+• The chatbot does not understand where they are in the journey.

 • The community has the practical answer, but it lives off to the side.